 Best Earl Campbell Rookie Cards

-At the time Earl Campbell was a rookie (1978), there weren’t many companies making trading cards.
-Topps dominated the industry, and as a result, all three of the cards we are looking at today are from them.
+When Earl Campbell was a rookie (1978), there weren’t many companies making trading cards.
+Topps dominated the industry, and as a result, all three cards we are looking at today are from them.

 However, you should note that while there are three cards from Campbell’s rookie year featured below, the first one is considered the official Earl Campbell rookie card.